Touristy and Enchanting Bruges

 The centre definitely left us with a sour taste with its crowded streets lined with chocolate and souvenir shops, ice-cream and waffle sellers: we had the feeling to be in an open-air museum more than anything else.
 But step a few hundred metres away in any direction and the town is suddenly quiet and you have the streets to yourselves while most of the tourists are all stuck in canal boats to see the city from the water (or queuing for them).
 We visited many museums and were really surprised by the few visitors we met while exploring them.
 They don't seem to be on the programme of the tour groups which is a very good thing indeed, many come to the city as a day-trip which means they simply don't have the time.

-Somebody in the tourism office told us that Bruges has not recovered its pre-pandemic level of visitors yet: the Asian tourists are still missing, although they have observed an increase in francophone visitors and as for us, we had the feeling that half of Spain was there.
+Somebody in the tourism office told us that Bruges has not fully regained its pre-pandemic level of visitors yet: the Asian tourists are still missing, although they have observed an increase in francophone visitors and as for us, we had the feeling that half of Spain was there.
 We couldn't help but ask some locals about life in Bruges city centre: they told us that it was actually very pleasant and quiet as long as you avoid the touristy bit.
 And as we were wondering about the lack of shops for daily needs like small supermarkets, bakeries and butchers, they reassured us: there are some, you just have to know where they are…

 Practicalities